San Andrés Itzapa: Origin of the name

 San Andrés Itzapa (Itzapa means flint) is an ancient town.
 The village is mentioned in the Annals of the Cakchiquels, written in 1571.
 The Spanish named the area "Itzapa y de San Andrés" in honor of their patron saint, the apostle San Andrés (Saint Andrew).
-The Spanish also called the area "Valle del Durazno" (Valley of the peaches), as the prickly pears common in this area resembled the orchards of home.
+The Spanish also called the area "Valle del Durazno" (Valley of the Peaches), as the prickly pears common in this area resembled the orchards of home.

 Organization

 Languages

-Both Spanish and Kaqchiquel are spoken, although migration from other regions has brought an influx of other languages, such as Kʼicheʼ and Tzʼutujil.
+Both Spanish and Kaqchikel are spoken, although migration from other regions has brought an influx of other languages, such as Kʼicheʼ and Tzʼutujil.

 Flora and fauna

 San Andrés Itzapa has several heavily forested areas, which include eucalyptus, poplars, pines, holly, oaks, cypress and other evergreen and deciduous species.

-Plants found in San Andrés Itzapa include canaque, casuarina, conacaste, hormigo, grabilea and palo blanco, as well as varieties of aloe.
+Plants found in San Andrés Itzapa include canaque, casuarina, conacaste, hormigo, gravilea, and palo blanco, as well as varieties of aloe.

-Animals include coyote, armadillos, mountain lions, tisote, lynxes, goyoy, kinkajou, squirrels, racoons, wild boars, dove, cayayes, pajuil, and pheasant.
+Animals include coyote, armadillos, mountain lions, tisote, lynxes, goyoy, kinkajou, squirrels, raccoons, wild boars, dove, cayayes, pajuil, and pheasant.

 Agricultural products

-Wheat, cotton, corn, beans, avocado, chayote, beet, radish, squash, carrot, broccoli, cabbage, coffee and guaque Chile peppers are grown.
+Wheat, cotton, corn, beans, avocado, chayote, beet, radish, squash, carrot, broccoli, cabbage, coffee, and guaque Chile peppers are grown.

 Crafts

-The municipality is rich in the craftsmanship of leather goods such as knife and machete sheaths, sandals, articles of jade, tables and chairs, ropemaking, and others.
+The municipality is rich in the craftsmanship of leather goods such as knife and machete sheaths, sandals, articles of jade, tables and chairs, ropemaking, and other items.